All Episodes

 We can't really talk about it in great detail.

-Uh but uh but Anderson Cooper introduced it into the political discourse.
+But Anderson Cooper introduced it into the political discourse.

-What I find fascinating, by the way, about government health care systems, is that if you have any uh illness that pre-uh dates the uh existence of government health care, like the illnesses people used to have, uh where you need your appendix taken out, uh or you uh need to have your uh yeah your leg uh operated on, that kind of thing.
+What I find fascinating, by the way, about government healthcare systems is that if you have any illness that predates the existence of government healthcare, like the illnesses people used to have, where you need your appendix taken out or you need to have your leg operated on, that kind of thing, you need some heart treatment or whatever.

 You have to wait ages for those.

-Like it's quicker to get it's quicker to get a sex change in Toronto than a hip replacement.
+Like it's quicker to get, it's quicker to get a sex change in Toronto than a hip replacement.

-So um and and so actually it may be quicker.
+And so actually, it may be quicker.

-If you happen to find yourself at a Canadian hospital and your hips in a lot of pain, you might actually be uh better advised to actually ask for a sex change and then ask if they can slip the hip replacement in while they're taking out all the other bits down there.
+If you happen to find yourself at a Canadian hospital and your hip's in a lot of pain, you might actually be better advised to actually ask for a sex change and then ask if they can slip the hip replacement in while they're taking out all the other bits down there.

-Um so it's something to bear in mind.
+So it's something to bear in mind.

-Have you ever heard of this thing, moobs?
+Have you ever heard of this thing?

-I was down in Australia, I was down in Australia talking to a very senior Australian politician.
+I was down in Australia talking to a very senior Australian politician.

 I won't pin it down more than that.

-I was rather looking forward to talking about Tony Blair uh with this very senior Australian politician and getting the inside dope on this.
+I was rather looking forward to talking about Tony Blair with this very senior Australian politician and getting the inside dope on this.

 And this is the way.

-Uh and that's yeah, I don't know about Joe Biden on the old man boobs front.
+And that's, yeah, I don't know about Joe Biden on the old man boobs front.

 But anyway, a Chinese farmer has the world's biggest set of man boobs, says doctors.

-Busty Guofeng, 53, is desperately seeking a solution to his massive moobs as they get in the way of his manual work.
+Busty Guo Feng, 53, is desperately seeking a solution to his massive moobs as they get in the way of his manual work.

-But in the last few years it's become unbearable, and I've been from one hospital to the other with nobody able to help me.
+And I've been from one hospital to the other with nobody able to help me.

 My breasts are now bigger than ever.